arboleya/coffee-toaster/README.md

 ## Conlusion

-So when you call 'toaster -w' in this directory, this config is loaded and<BR>
-every file and folder inside 'src' folder will be watched.
+So when you call 'toaster -w' in this directory, this config is loaded and every file and folder inside 'src' folder will be watched.

-If debug is enabled (option -d), files will be also compiled individually<BR>
-for a sane debugging routine inside the browser, in the same directory you<BR>
-have your debug file.
+If debug is enabled (option -d), files will be also compiled individually for a sane debugging routine inside the browser, in the same directory you have your debug file.

-Every time something changes, CoffeeToaster re-compiles all of your<BR>
+Every time something changes, CoffeeToaster re-compiles all of your application by:
-application by:

-* collecting all .coffee files and processing everything, adding package<BR>
-declarations to class definitions based on the folder they are located
+* collecting all .coffee files and processing everything, adding package declarations to class definitions based on the folder they are located
-* re-ordering everything, always defining files and classes before<BR>
+* re-ordering everything, always defining files and classes before they're needed
-they're needed
 * merge all yours vendors in the given order
 * declare root namespaces
 * merge everything